 The COMSECY-15-0019 action plan required the NRC staff to develop a graded approach to identify the need for, and prioritization and scope of, plant-specific integrated assessments and evaluation of plant-specific regulatory actions.
 The NRC staff's graded approach enabled a site with hazard exceedance above its CDB to demonstrate the site's ability to cope with the reevaluated hazard through appropriate protection or mitigation measures which are timely. effective, and reasonable.
 Integrated assessments were focused on sites with the greatest potential for additional safety enhancements.
 New guidance for performing the integrated assessments and focused evaluations was developed for this graded approach.
 The guidance also provided schedule information for submission of any required integrated assessment.
-On July 18, 2016, the staff issued JLD-ISG-2016-01, "Guidance for Activities Related to Near-Term Task Force Recommendation 2.1.
-Flooding Hazard Reevaluation.
-Focused Evaluation and Integrated Assessment" (Reference 6.19).
+On July 18, 2016, the staff issued JLD-ISG-2016-01, "Guidance for Activities Related to Near-Term Task Force Recommendation 2.1, Flooding Hazard Reevaluation, Focused Evaluation and Integrated Assessment" (Reference 6.19).
 The ISG provided the guidance for Phase 1 flooding assessments, as described in COMSECY-15-0019, and endorsed industry guidance provided in NEI 16-05, "External Flooding Integrated Assessment Guidelines" (Reference 6.19).
 If an integrated assessment was necessary, then Phase 2 regulatory decisionmaking was required (References 6.23 and 6.24).

-As noted in the interim hazard response letter (Reference 6.10), the reevaluated streams and rivers flood hazard for Braidwood is not bound by the CDB.
-Therefore, the NRC staff reviewed the portion of the Braidwood FHRR that contains the limited IA for streams and rivers and verified that the site contains permanent and passive flood protection for this hazard mechanism.
-The NRC staff completed its review of the limited IA and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+As noted in the interim hazard response letter (Reference 6.10), the reevaluated flood hazard results for local intense precipitation, streams and rivers, failure of dams and onsite water control/storage structures, and storm surge were not bound by the CDB.
+Therefore, additional assessments of these flood-causing mechanisms were required.
+The NRC staff used a graded approach to determine if this site would be need to perform an integrated assessment for the reevaluated flooding hazard, or if a focused evaluation would suffice.
+Based on the graded approach, McGuire completed a focused evaluation (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
+The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation (Reference 6.20), and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+Audit results were summarized in the staff assessment.
 No further regulatory actions are required related to the flood hazard reevaluations.

 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Braidwood.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for McGuire.
 No further information related to the reevaluated flood hazard is required.